microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Perfusion was conducted using a syringe pump to maintain consistent flow rates between 1 and 1.5 ml/min, ensuring reproducibility across experiments.

 The perfusion of the animals was performed as previously described [@doi:10.1007/s00429-020-02158-8; @doi:10.1152/ajprenal.00099.2017].
-Heparinized animals were deeply anesthetized (details on anesthezia for each animal model are given below).
+Heparinized animals were deeply anesthetized.
+Details on anesthesia for each animal model are provided below.

 For mice, the descending aorta was cannulated, and blood was flushed with PBS before perfusion with μAngiofil.
 The exposed aorta was then cannulated in either antegrade (for the perfusion of the hind limbs) or retrograde direction (for the perfusion of the head and teeth) with a Venflon cannula (26 GA).